 You’re ready to get started on the project proper, but you have to stick to the plan.
-When you agree with your freelancer on the milestones and meetings, you have to also agree to do your best to stay on schedule.
+When you agree with the freelancer on the milestones and meetings, you have to also agree to do your best to stay on schedule.
 There will be little things here and there – no one can think of every possible angle and avoid every hitch.
 This is where it is important to make sure that you can stay in touch with each other for the day-to-day stuff.

-The plan is not going to run itself, and you can’t go off at this point and leave your freelancer to carry the burden on their own.
-You need to assure your freelancer that they can reach out to you in case they have questions or need guidance on any specific tasks along the way.
+The plan is not going to run itself, and you can’t go off at this point and leave the freelancer to carry the burden on their own.
+You need to assure the freelancer that they can reach out to you in case they have questions or need guidance on any specific tasks along the way.
 This helps to greatly reduce the possibility of errors and avoid costly delays.

 Remember the Discovery Phase